Biology Hodgepodge

 500

-Cell membranes are made up of a fluid bilayer of phospholipids mixed in with diverse proteins, cholesterol and attached carbohydrate chains.
+Cell membranes are made up of a flowing bilayer of phospholipids mixed in with diverse proteins, attached carbohydrate chains, and cholesterol molecules.